 Some DSE users may experience fatigue, eyestrain, upper limb problems and backache from overuse or improper use of DSE.
 These problems can also be experience from poorly designed workstations or work environments.
-The causes may not always be obvious and can be due to a number of factors, b) Eye tests
+The causes may not always be obvious and can be due to a number of factors.